cs0320-s24/mock-typescript/README.md

-For the purposes of this sprint, choose from: search 1 american search 1 American search Data Type American search Employed Percent 75 search -1 75 search Number of Workers 75
+For the purposes of this sprint, choose from: search 1 american search 1 American search DataType American search EmployedPercent 75 search -1 75 search NumberofWorkers 75
+If you load in the single-column data, try there! search 0 RI search 0 MA

 Please ensure you load a file first. <column identifier> will be the column in which you want to search, given by either a name or an index, and <value> is the value for which you want to search.
 This will display a table of all rows from the loaded csv file that match the value given in the given column.
 A match is defined as matching any substring of the csv data in the given column and is case-insensitive.